-This policy covers materials acquired for the library's collection that are available for use by patrons.
-Staff productivity software is not included in this policy.
+This policy covers electronic materials acquired for the library's collection that are available for use by the Hope College community.

-(Last revised November 2007.)
+(Last revised October 2020.)